Explore the wonders of life Down Under, before you hike and climb your way through New Zealand on this epic gap year program!

 • Transfer the applicable learning activities to benefit both school and personal life

 Week 1.
-Aboriginal History & Canoe Expedition
+Aboriginal History & 4WD Expedition

 Week 2.
 Snorkel with Turtles & Surf Camp!